Clifton Karhu: Biography

 Karhu was born to a Finnish American family in rural Minnesota, north of Duluth, on November 23, 1927.
+He developed an interest in art in his early adolescence, inspired by the artistic pursuits of his parents, Arne and Anna Karhu.
 He graduated from high school in 1946, joined the U.S. Army, and served in Japan in the late 1940s.
 After his military service, he attended the Minneapolis College of Art and Design, and worked as an educational counselor in Minnesota.
+He left his art studies over conflicted feelings about the ethics of the art world, believing artists to be little more than people pursuing their own pleasures with the money of the wealthy.
 In 1955, three years after the end of the American occupation of Japan (1945–1952), Karhu moved to Kyoto as a Lutheran missionary with his wife, Lois.
 There, he worked at Christian bookshops and as an English teacher and began painting in oil and watercolor for leisure.
+During this period he is also recorded as having travelled as a missionary and door-to-door Bible salesman through Shiga and Hiroshima.
+Three years after his ordination, however, Karhu reversed his decision to remain a minister and moved with his family to Gifu Prefecture, a small provincial town northwest of Kyoto, dedicating himself to his artistic pursuits despite ongoing financial difficulties.

 Karhu increasingly adopted specific elements of what he perceived to be a Japanese lifestyle.
 He stopped wearing Western clothing and donned the kimono; spoke Japanese; visited geisha houses; and socialized by going out to drink sake.
 He also made and played the shakuhachi instrument, and created netsuke and carved seals – practices that reportedly earned him a reputation for being "committed (…) to the value of Japan's culture."